gruntjs/grunt-docs/Contributing.md

 * [gruntjs.com](https://github.com/gruntjs/gruntjs.com) - the gruntjs.com website
 * [grunt-contrib collection](https://github.com/gruntjs/grunt-contrib) - a collection of all Grunt "contrib" plugins

 In addition, each individual grunt-contrib plugin is a separate repository listed on the [gruntjs org homepage](https://github.com/gruntjs).
+Each repository has its own maintainers, you can easily find the maintainers by looking at recent commits and pushes.
+Just create an issue in the repository that interests you and `@mention` one of the maintainers to get started.

 ##  Contributors License Agreement